flotpython/jupyterlab-examples/notebooks/3-02-sidebars-nb.md

 ## full-width

 a feature to take advantage of residual space on the right hand side
 of course this is targetting the jbook output

 +++

 ### full-width code

-obtained with the `full-width` tag on the cell
+obtained with the `full-width` tag on the cell; **no longer works with jb2** for now...

 ```{code-cell} ipython3
 ---